drichards211/revuer/README.md

   * [ ] Add tests to remaining server endpoints.
 (User auth is already good).

 Troubleshooting:
+  * [ ] In the movie search textarea, trigger the submit button when the user presses Enter.
   * [ ] Chairs don't always center correctly on initial page load in Chrome if devTools turned off.
   * [ ] '#movie-not-here' button doesn't work on renderMoreApiResults().
   * [ ] Android soft-keyboard should be auto-hidden when the search-form is submitted.